adinathyadav2002/ticTacToe/readme.md

 ## 📋 Description

-This project is a React-based web application designed to [briefly describe your app's purpose, e.g., "display movie details and manage a watch history."]
+This project is a React-based web application designed to [Learn React].

 ## 🛠️ Technologies Used